aayushdw/ML-Notes/content/01 - ML & AI Concepts/LLMs & Generative AI/Fine-Tuning Overview.md

 3. **RLHF/DPO (Preference Alignment):** (Optional) We further refine the model based on human preferences (ranking which answer is better).

 ## How SFT is Achieved
-Technically, SFT uses the same underlying mechanism as pre-training—**Next Token Prediction**—but with a crucial twist regarding the data and the loss function.
+Technically, SFT uses the same underlying mechanism as pre-training, **Next Token Prediction**, but with a crucial twist regarding the data and the loss function.
 ### The Dataset Structure
 In pre-training, data is raw text.
 In SFT, data is structured.
 A typical SFT entry looks like:
 - **Prompt:** "Explain quantum entanglement like I'm five."